 - Identify the hardware, types of design, primary functions, and important interfaces of the transfer case, PTU, coupling, and RDU

 - Identify important Design Verification System (DVS) metrics and performance requirements for the drive axle susbsystem, driveshafts and halfshafts, and the transfer case, PTU, coupling, and RDU

 - Analyze design scenarios to identify the most practical resolution action

 - Transfer Case/PTU/Coupling/RDU

-- three months (from date of purchase) of online access to the 8-hour presentation
+With your registration, you will receive 90 days (from date of purchase) of online access to the 8-hour presentation.

 About Ford Online Courses

 Ford and SAE International offer convenient and portable online courses on powertrain and problem-solving topics as a way to extend Ford engineering knowledge across the global industry.
 These internet-delivered short courses feature graphical presentation screens with text-based instruction, a glossary, and references.
 Case studies, summaries, and checks for knowledge are incorporated throughout each course to reinforce learning and retention and gauge your

 - Windows 7, 8, 10 (Apple OSX and Unix/Linux are not supported but may work)